w4bo/AA2425-unibo-mldm/slides/cs-automation.md

 :::
 ::::

-# LLMs
+# Large Language Models (LLMs)

-Generative AI and Large Language Models (LLMs) have recently witnessed a huge hype even in the data science community [@DBLP:conf/nips/BrownMRSKDNSSAA20] [@openai2023gpt4]
+Generative AI and LLMs have recently witnessed a huge hype even in the data science community [@DBLP:conf/nips/BrownMRSKDNSSAA20] [@openai2023gpt4]

-- LLMs are autoregressive machine learning models that act as statistical next-word predictors [@bowman2023things] after being trained on huge datasets [@DBLP:conf/fat/BenderGMS21].
+- LLMs are autoregressive machine learning models that act as statistical next-word predictors [@bowman2023things] after being trained on huge datasets [@DBLP:conf/fat/BenderGMS21]
-- Applications leveraging LLMs, such as ChatGPT, are usually oriented to general-purpose information retrieval and are not specific for extracting, ranking, and selecting the most interesting insights out of multidimensional query results.
+- Applications leveraging LLMs, such as ChatGPT, are usually oriented to general-purpose information retrieval

 LLMs are powerful tools for broad natural language applications, are they a good choice for data-intensive tasks as well?